sanj0/salty-engine/README.md

 ![salty-engine-logo](logos/logo_small.png)

 Salty Engine is a Java library for making a whole 2D Game with only one single engine.
-It aims to be the most user-friendly and easy-to-use 2D Game making tool for Java.
+It aims to be a very user-friendly and easy-to-use 2D Game making tool for Java.

 ### It isn't just a library for rendering
 It also includes GameObject management, camera moving,